hsylin/DL-Robot-RubiksCubeSolver/README.md

 ## Future Work

-- **Exploration of LLM as High-Level Planners**: Although the use of large language models (LLMs) as high-level planners may offer limited advantages for tasks with fixed processes, such as solving the Rubik's Cube, I intend to explore this approach as a valuable learning opportunity.
-By enabling LLMs to manage and coordinate multiple low-level APIs, I aim to investigate their potential for Open-vocabulary task planning in more complex robotic systems.
+- **Exploration of LLM as High-Level Planners**: Although the use of large language models (LLMs) as high-level planners may offer limited advantages for tasks with fixed processes, such as solving the Rubik's Cube, We intend to explore this approach as a valuable learning opportunity.
+By enabling LLMs to manage and coordinate multiple low-level APIs, We can explore their potential for open-vocabulary task planning in more complex robotic systems.

-- **API Modularization**: I plan to modularize key components—including PointNetGPD for grasping pose estimation, robotic arm control, gripper manipulation, and Kociemba’s two-phase algorithm—into distinct APIs.
+- **API Modularization**: We plan to modularize key components—including PointNetGPD for grasping pose estimation, robotic arm control, gripper manipulation, and Kociemba’s two-phase algorithm—into distinct APIs.
 This modular design will allow for seamless integration with the LLM-based planner, improving system flexibility, scalability, and reusability across a wider range of robotic applications.

-- **Lighting Adjustment API**: To enhance visual processing robustness under varying environmental conditions, I propose the development of a lighting adjustment API.
+- **Lighting Adjustment API**: To enhance visual processing robustness under varying environmental conditions, We propose the development of a lighting adjustment API.
 This API will dynamically adjust camera parameters to ensure optimal system performance and maintain reliability across different lighting scenarios.

 ## Reference